assebc/bessa_jardim/desktop/README.md

-API for Bessa Jardins for desktops only!
+API Bessa Jardins for desktops only!